Grahack/profgra.org/content/sng/Beastie Boys - Fight for your right.md

 ---
-title: Beastie Boys - Party
+title: Beastie Boys - Fight for your right
 tags:
     - musique/chanson
 ---